-The battle to become the best music streaming service offering hi-res streams is well and truly underway.
+The battle to become the best music streaming service when it comes to offering hi-res streams is well and truly underway.
 Gone are the days when all a streaming platform had to do was offer up low-quality Ogg Vorbis or MP3 streams and make you endure a few ads for the privilege.
-In 2022, the key to victory is ad-free, unlimited streaming in high-resolution quality – and, crucially, for the best price.
+Today, the key to victory is ad-free, hardware-supported streaming in high-resolution audio quality – and, crucially, for the best price.

 Below, we try to help you decide just that, starting with the differences between lossless and hi-res music, and offering a breakdown of the services and their USPs.
 Get ready: your music is about to sound a lot better.

 |Apple Music||No||£11 / $11 / AU$13||AAC, ALAC||24-bit/192kHz|